 Mom: So Chantel what country are you in now?

 Me: Oh I just got to Germany mom, Steph and I are staying in Berlin with some guys we met in Barcelona.

-Thanks to these guys my eyes were open to places that would have otherwise been non existent on my radar.
+Thanks to these guys my eyes were open to places that would have otherwise been non-existent on my radar.
 My first time in Berlin, I figured I would see the Berlin Wall, Bradenburg gate, eat some schnitzel and see what else fell in between.
 I was able to experience that and so much more.
-Without them I probably wouldn’t have stumbled upon the abandoned airport, now park, Tempelhof.
-I certainly wouldn’t have thought to go to the Charlottenburg Palace (picture in the header) but because of them it was a two minute walk from the flat.
+Without them, I probably wouldn’t have stumbled upon the abandoned airport, now park, Tempelhof.
+I certainly wouldn’t have thought to go to the Charlottenburg Palace but because of them, it was a two-minute walk from the flat.
 At one point we even indulged in an array of Haribos I had NEVER seen back in the states while watching monkeys at the zoo from a spot we didn’t have to pay.
 I felt like a kid!
 They showed me a lot of parts of the city that I would have glazed right over and helped me understand the lure of Berlin.

 What was supposed to be three nights ended up becoming six.
 We kept finding reasons to stick around longer.
 I mean, doesn’t that ALWAYS happen.
 It was difficult to go when Brad so graciously encouraged us to stay longer.
 But alas, the next destination was calling our name and it was time to go.
 The morning of our departure, my girlfriend and I woke up to presents at our feet and Brad preparing a full breakfast to bring onto our train ride.